 Advise them that this will be reflected in your will so that there are no arguments in the future.

 Family loans can bring disappointment, embarrassment and conflict…

-…but if someone you love is in trouble or need, the risks associated with a loan aren’t likely to prevent you helping them out.
+But if someone you love is in trouble or need, the risks associated with a loan aren’t likely to prevent you from helping them out.